 A more dangerous mission than you’d imagine as it happens.
 In 2001, the captain and a crew member were killed as the boat was caught in the wake of the MT Sidsel Knutsen, a much larger boat which they were delivering to.
 The rest of the crew were saved and the boat itself was later salvaged and continued its service.

 Post fun facts #5Teeny-tiny records-stamps

-These tiny little records-stamps were issued in 1973 in sets of seven.
+These tiny little records-stamps were issued in 1973 in Bhutan in sets of seven.
 Among the tunes on offer was the Bhutanese national anthem among other folk songs played in both English and the national language, Dzongkha.
 If you consider these stamps a step too far, you’re not alone.
 The adorable little records were labeled tacky for decades until they were listed in a collector’s book and suddenly gained significant value.